PerfDriver/SoapUI/README.md

 - or "SoapUI-Include"
   - This will create an environment variable called SOAPUI_EXE that you can use in the following tasks.

-In both tasks, SoapUI will be downloaded the first time the task is called from https://ajeetgithub.blob.core.windows.net/soupui/SoapUI-5.4.0-windows-bin.zip
-The next call will simply use the downloaded file without re downloading it.

 For Hosted Agents, SoapUI will be downloaded each time the task is called.

 # Additional jars (as part of package):